In the present: Invisible energy, invisible exhaust

 Every day carbon moves in a natural cycle.
 From morning to evening and through the night, plants and animals trade oxygen and carbon dioxide in an ebb and flow that supports both, without changing the total quantity in the system.

-In the industrial world the morning commute releases a pulse of carbon dioxide that adds to the total quantity in the air.
+However the oil and gas burned to power the industrial world adds to the total every day.
+The morning commute releases a pulse of carbon dioxide that spreads from the highways outward.
 Through the day fuel burned in cars, ships, and airplanes leaves invisible linear clouds of exhaust on the landscape, the seas, and in the skies.

 Energy itself also flows invisibly through the air in electro-magnetic waves from cell phones, radios/TV, GPS, and every sort of wireless network, bluetooth and wifi, moving with people in their daily work.